 Dre Kampfraath, board member OCF 2.0, Partner Interimic.

 Any questions?
-Please approach Dre and the entire Track through the community Inclusive Banking-group:
+Please contact Dre and the entire Track through the community Inclusive Banking-group: